jackbdu/mandarinizer/README.md

-# image-mandarinizer
+# Image Mandarinizer
-A simple python script that converts image to Chinese character based ASCII art.
+A simple python script that converts an image to Chinese character based ASCII art.

+## License
+Image Mandarinizer is under the [MIT](./LICENSE).